Secular Western Buddhism & Meditation Teaching Dharmadatu Inc

 · Decrease blood pressure

-Dharmadatu community provides the opportunity to learn to meditate within a safe, supportive and friendly environment under the careful guidance of qualified teachers and experienced facilitators.
+The Dharmadatu Buddhist Order provides the opportunity to learn to meditate within a safe, supportive and friendly environment under the careful guidance of qualified teachers and experienced facilitators.

 Two structured awareness meditation practices are taught at our centres.
-The first, Awareness of the Breath, is focussed on developing concentration and clarity.
-The second, Awareness of Kindness, is focussed on the development of helpful emotional states.
+The first, Awareness of the Breath, is focused on developing concentration and clarity.
+The second, Awareness of Kindness, is focused on the development of helpful emotional states.

 These classes operate on a drop-in basis, with no on-going obligation.
 You do not need to bring anything with you, as all equipment is supplied, however we do recommend wearing loose, comfortable clothing, and easy slip-off shoes.
 No knowledge or interest in Buddhism is required to participate in these classes.